 - Having a domestic partnership didn’t spare Crispin Hollings any trouble when his partner Eric Rofes died recently.
 While making funeral arrangements, Crispin had to mount a legal challenge against a funeral home director who refused to recognize their relationship and refused to let Hollings proceed with the funeral arrangements.
 The funeral home director eventually relented, but no heterosexual spouse would’ve had to face that challenge in the midst of mourning and carrying out a spouse’s last wishes.

 - Having a civil union won’t help Robert Scanlon and Jay Baker, even after 30 years together.
 With Robert facing inevitable decline and death from ALS, the couple will likely have to liquidate all of their belongings to pay for the necessary care.
 A married spouse, as mentioned before, would at least be able to keep the house.

 And let’s not forget that there are states already trying to outlaw not just same-sex marriage but also domestic partnerships, civil unions, and legal arrangements that resemble marriage, ultimately stripping same-sex couples of any rights or protections.

 So, considering all the rights and protections granted married couples, which ones should gay couples get?
 Which ones shouldn’t we get?
 Should my friend have been barred from his partner’s hospital bed?
 Should Bill Flanigan have been kept from his partner’s side?
 Should Laurel Hester have been able to leave her pension to her partner as she desired?
 Should Cripsin Hollings have been allowed to say goodbye to his partner in peace and honor his partner’s last wishes unimpeded?
-Should Robert and Jay have to lose everything, including their house?
+Should Robert and Jay have to lose everything, including their best water softeners and the hole damn house?

 If it were up to you to decide what rights and protections same-sex couples have, what would you decide?